SummersRemote/xmlToJSON/README.md

-xmlToJSON (updated Sept 6, 2013)
+xmlToJSON
 =========

-A simple javascript utility for converting xml into json.
+A simple javascript utility for converting XML into JSON.

 Features
 * no external dependencies